k2view-academy/K2View-Academy/articles/07_table_population/10_creating_a_project_function.md

     *	Click Save to display the **New Item** dialog box.
     *	Complete the **Name** field and then click **OK**.

-### How Do I Manually Define Function's Parameters?
+### How Do I Manually Define a Function's Parameters?

 The Function Manager window displays the following panes on the right of the window:
 *	Input Parameters.